Why are building dilapidation reports essential

 Having a building dilapidation report prior to construction works and having all parties acknowledge, the report can save you from fraudulent claims from such people.

-2. Provides a clear picture of the overall status of the building.
+2. It provides a clear picture of the overall status of the building.

-By thoroughly assessing the adjacent buildings’ overall status, complete with detailed photos, videos, and a written content, this report can also be used as a reference to design a work-flow construction program that minimises vibration, movement, impact, or any potential damaging-activity to adjacent buildings.
+By thoroughly assessing the adjacent buildings’ overall status, complete with detailed photos, videos, and written content, this report can also be used as a reference to design a work-flow construction program that minimises vibration, movement, impact or any potential damaging-activity to adjacent buildings.

 3. It can save you a lot of money.

 Since you’re prone to malicious damage claims, you’re not obliged to spend a single penny on every claim made by opportunistic building owners.

 4. It creates a strong relationship between parties.

 If surrounding building owners know and understand that the report’s purpose is to protect them and that the contractor is taking the initiative to conduct these reports by a third-party contractor and pay for it, the building owners are immediately at ease.
 This results to trust and strong bonds between both parties.